jdunic/Intro-To-Practical-Computing-R/pages/02_introduction_to_Rstudio.md

 Awesome.
 Any questions?
 Again, turn to your neighbour if you are having any issues.

+#### Using remote repositories

 What we have done now is kept track of our changes on our local computer.
 But let's now send those changes to a remote repository.
 Let's all go to our Github pages so that we can create an online repository.

-Just as we did yesterday, we're going to hit the big green button on our profile page that says 'New'
+Now is when we're going to hook up Github with git.
+Go to your account hit the big green button on our profile page that says 'New'

 ![In case you forget.
 This is the button to make a new repository!](/images/git_images/git_create_repo.png)